george-studenko/Trivia-API/backend/README.md

 - Creates a new question
 - Request Arguments: question, answer, category and difficulty
 - Returns: the created question

+{
+  "question": {
+    "answer": "Edward Scissorhands",
+    "category": 5,
+    "difficulty": 3,
+    "id": 6,
+    "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+  },
+  "success": true
+}

 - Errors: 422 if the question could not be created

+{
+  "error": 422,
+  "message": "Unprocessable Entity",
+  "success": false
+}

+POST '/quizes'
+- Requests the questions for the game
+- Request Arguments: question, answer, category and difficulty
+- Returns: the created question

 ```